 Voting rights for people on parole

 What is it?
 The restoration of voting rights for people on parole needs to be codified in law, so that restoration becomes an automatic process.
+There are about 30,000 people on parole at any given time in New York, and criminal disenfranchisement laws disproportionately impact people of color, removing the voice of entire communities.

 Why is this a priority in 2019?
 Last year, the Governor issued an executive order granting 30,000 voting pardons to people on parole allowing them to vote, but this does not go far enough.
+This legislation would automate and simplify the process, removing confusion from eligible voters and officials that currently keeps people on parole de facto disenfranchised.

 Automatic Voter Registration